planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 dice.
 Twists and Raises do not apply.
 If none of the dice turn up 4-6 you may end up with an Edge Count of zero – meaning the character got off scot-free!

+Modifiers may apply to Edge Counts just like a Check.
+As such, these always apply to the dice pool, never to the result.
+FRAME Soaks most damaging Edge Counts.

 {: .highlight }
 >- Edge Count: skip adding up the Score and just count Edge.